Skip to content

 Supporting Reading at Home:

-• Children will only read books that are entirely decodable, this means that they should be able to read these books as they already know the code contained within the book.
+• Every child will receive a new book weekly that is entirely decodable.
+This means that they should be able to read these books as they already know the code contained within the book.
+Through these books, children are working to read with accuracy , automaticity and prosody.

 • We want children to practise reading their book 4 times across the week working on these skills: